-Type of Approval Require Site Plan Approval Required Preliminary Site Plan Minor Site Plan Exempt Adult foster care large group homes, group child day care homes, and home-based limited businesses subject to special use permit approval in the zoning district per Section 3. • All other land uses subject to special use permit approval in the zoning district, and all land uses for which site plan approval is otherwise required by provisions of this Ordinance. • Farm-based tourism and entertainment activities (agri-tourism), public stables, permanent auction facilities, and religious institutions as allowed in the Agricultural (AG) District per Section 3. • Private off-road courses as allowed in the Agricultural (AG) District per Section 3. > Customary agricultural operations, private stables, and greenhouses as allowed in the Agricultural (AG) and Rural Residential (R-1) zoning districts per Section 3, provided that the structures and improvements shall conform to all applicable Ordinance standards. ٢ Construction, relocation or alteration of a two family (duplex) dwelling, detached single family dwelling or customary accessory structures on a single lot, provided that the structures and improvements shall conform to all applicable Ordinance standards. ٢ Home occupations that conform to the requirements of Section 6.19. ~ Family day care homes, adult foster care family homes and small group homes, and child foster family homes and family group homes, as licensed by the State of Michigan. • Multiple-family residential buildings and uses, independent or dependent senior housing, assisted living facilities, nursing homes; homes for the aged, and religious institutions as allowed in the Residential Districts per Section 3. ~ All land uses allowed in the Business Districts and Industrial Districts per Section 3. ✓ ~ All planned unit development (PUD) projects, as approved by the Township Board in accordance with Section 3.18. ~ ✓
+Type o f Approv al Requi red Site Plan Approval Required Prelimina ry Site Plan Final Site Plan Minor Site Plan Exemp t Adult foster care large group homes, group child day care homes, and home-based limited businesses subject to special use permit approval in the zoning district per Section 3. a All other land uses subject to special use permit approval in the zoning district, and all land uses for which site plan approval is otherwise required by provisions of this Ordinance. a Farm-based tourism and entertainment activities (agri-tourism), public stables, permanent auction facilities, and religious institutions as allowed in the Agricultural (AG) District per Section 3. a a Private off-road courses as allowed in the Agricultural (AG) District per Section 3. a Customary agricultural operations, private stables, and greenhouses as allowed in the Agricultural (AG) and Rural Residential (R-1) zoning districts per Section 3, provided that the structures and improvements shall conform to all applicable Ordinance standards. a Construction, relocation or alteration of a two family (duplex) dwelling, detached single family dwelling or customary accessory structures on a single lot, provided that the structures and improvements shall conform to all applicable Ordinance standards. a Home occupations that conform to the requirements of Section 6.19. a Family day care homes, adult foster care family homes and small group homes, and child foster family homes and family group homes, as licensed by the State of Michigan. a Multiple-family residential buildings and uses, independent or dependent senior housing, assisted living facilities, nursing homes; homes for the aged, and religious institutions as allowed in the Residential Districts per Section 3. a All land uses allowed in the Business Districts and Industrial Districts per Section 3. a a All planned unit development (PUD) projects, as approved by the Township Board in accordance with Section 3.18. a a